zqh0253/finetrainers/README.md

 | after epoch 1           | 39.748           | 40.910              |
 | after training end      | 25.288           | 40.910              |

-Note: requires about `59` GB of VRAM without precomputation.
+Note: requires about `59` GB of VRAM when validation is performed.

 LoRA with rank 128, batch size 1, gradient checkpointing, optimizer adamw, `49x512x768` resolutions, **with precomputation**: